knightRider0xD/atem-cli/README.md

 # atem-cli
-Commandline utility for controlling Blackmagic ATEM Switchers based on libqatem
+Commandline utility for controlling Blackmagic ATEM Switchers based on libqatem.

+This tool was designed primarily for use as a way to allow programs written in languages other than C++ to work with ATEM Switchers .

+## Current State

-Working:
+### Working:

   * Change Program, Preview, Aux
   * Fade, Cut, Dip transitions